mpiorowski/rusve/README.md

 # Welcome to Rusve!
 Do You see what I did there :)?
 ### What is Rusve?
-It is a search to find the best way to build **fast** and **scalable** web applications, while not beeing afraid of new technologies.
+It is a attempt to find the best way to build **fast** and **scalable** web applications, while not beeing afraid of new technologies.
 And I think we are getting there.

 ## Features
 - **SvelteKit** - Once You try it, it's hard to go back to any other framework.
 Also streaming is awesome.